Plaque

 Sir Joseph Banks, 1743-1820, President of the Royal Society, Robert Brown, 1773-1858, and David Don 1800-1841, botanists, lived in a house on this site.
 The Linnean Society met here 1821-1857.

-Site: Botanists (1 memorial)
+Site: Botanists in Soho Square (1 memorial)

 W1, Soho Square, 31-32

-The lettering is above the right-most potted scrub.
+The inscription is above the right-most potted scrub.
 Incidentally, the photograph of the building catches a typical London sight - a van driver trying to escape before the uniformed warden completes his parking ticket.

 Comments are provided by Facebook, please ensure you are signed in here to see them